MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 The default value is `"Location,AllProperties:15"`: changes to the meeting location at any time, or changes to other meeting properties within 15 minutes of the meeting start time results in visible meeting update messages.

-There are three scenarios where meeting update messages are not auto-processed regardless of the values specified in this parameter (in these scenarios, attendees will always see meeting update messages in their Inbox):
+In the following scenarios, meeting update messages are not auto-processed, regardless of the values specified in this parameter.
+In these scenarios, attendees will always see meeting update messages in their Inbox:

 - The update contains a change to the meeting date, time, or recurrence pattern.
 - The meeting message is received for a delegated shared calendar.